grammyjs/website/site/docs/plugins/media-group.md

 Check out all methods of `InputMediaBuilder` in the [API reference](https://deno.land/x/grammy/mod.ts?s=InputMediaBuilder).

-You can also directly pass URLs which Telegram fetches.
+You can also directly pass public URLs which Telegram fetches.

 ```ts
 const photo = InputMediaBuilder.photo("https://grammy.dev/images/Y.png");